3 Ways to Practice Gratitude With Your Family

 Take an old vase (or a mason jar if you’re really feeling trendy), and set it up in a central location in your home—like the kitchen.
 Leave a small pile of paper and a pen next to the vase and encourage your family to write down gratitudes throughout the day.
 Once a week after dinner, take turns pulling the paper out of the jar to read the gratitudes as a family!
 It’s an easy way to carve out some extra family time during the week, and the jar sitting on the countertop is a great visual reminder to find things you are grateful for every day.

 Keep a gratitude journal

 Make gratitude a part of your child’s bedtime routine!
 Grab a journal and have your child write down 5 things they were grateful for that day.
-You can start with sentences as simple as “I am grateful for my friends,” but as time goes on and you strengthen these muscles by upgrading to specific appreciations like, “I am grateful for my friend for helping me with my math homework when I struggled with the lesson.”
+You can start with sentences as simple as “I am grateful for my brother,” but as time goes on and you strengthen these muscles by upgrading to specific appreciations like, “I am grateful for my brother for helping me with my reading homework when I struggled with the questions.”
 This is the perfect way to end the night on a positive note while getting a glimpse into your child’s day!